 9 Floyd Cardoz

-Cardoz also held the honor of being a four-time James Beard Award nominee, and he was also the author of two cookbooks.
-Cardoz traveled from Mumbai to New York through Frankfurt in early March.
-He soon fell ill and tested positive for COVID-19.
-He died from complications of the virus on March 25th at a hospital in New Jersey.
-Cardoz was 59-years-old at the time of his death.
-He leaves behind his wife/business manager, Barkha, and their two sons, Justin and Peter.[2]
+A four‑time James Beard Award nominee and author of two cookbooks, Cardoz traveled from Mumbai to New York via Frankfurt in early March.
+He fell ill shortly after arrival, tested positive for COVID‑19, and died from complications on March 25th at a New Jersey hospital.
+He was 59, leaving behind his wife and business manager Barkha, as well as their sons Justin and Peter.

 8 Maria Mercader